jlane9/bulletin/README.md

 Technologies
 ------------

-Language: Python
+- Language: Python
-Framework: Django
+- Framework: Django
-Database: Postgres
+- Database: Postgres
-Cache: Redis
+- Cache: Redis
-UI: React (Ionic)
+- UI: React (Ionic)
-Local Deployment: Docker
+- Local Deployment: Docker
-Cloud Service: AWS Lambda (with serverless)
+- Cloud Service: AWS Lambda (with serverless)
-CI/CD: Travis CI
+- CI/CD: Travis CI
-Testing: Pytest
+- Testing: Pytest

 Explanation
 -----------

+I chose Python and the framework Django to demonstrate how easy, readable and production-ready Django can be.
+Although, Flask would generally work well with an example such as this, the sheer amount of "best practices" that Django can provide with little effort made it the clear winner.
+And once the system is setup, modifying or extending capabilities can be achieved in significantly less time than a Flask-style project would take to produce while continuing to adhere to those "best practices".
+The database I chose was Postgres because it had the best support for Django.

+For deployments, I chose to go with AWS Lambda because it is cheap (free 1 million requests per month) and it supports auto-scaling automatically.
+Lambda can be cost-ineffective for resource intensive services vs. ECS/EC2 but is great for testing and the service can easily move over to ECS/EC2 once there is a need because we've already built the Docker file.

 Future Enhancements
 -------------------